 Our favorite childhood soup

 Lenny and I grew up in neighboring Minneapolis suburbs but didn’t officially meet until adulthood in Chicago.
 Occasionally we’ll have one of those strange conversations where it’s clear we likely crossed paths.
 In this case, it would have been at Byerly’s… the local high-end grocery store.

 Why would we both be there?
 Well, both of us were too poor growing up to actually shop for groceries there.

-But as a treat, we’d make a special trip for their most delicious, pre-made soup: Chicken wild rice soup.
+But as a treat, we’d make a special trip for their most delicious, pre-made soup: Chicken Wild Rice.

 This soup tastes like childhood.
 Minnesota is freezing and this soup is the definition of comfort food.

-Now that we’re married, and eat mostly vegan, we took on the challenge of making this soup dairy (and chicken) free.
+Now that we’re married, and eat mostly plant-based, we took on the challenge of making this soup dairy (and chicken) free.

 And I must say, we killed it!
 So, so, so, so, so, so, so good.

 We used our Vitamix to create the perfect texture.
 We used our memories to create the perfect flavor.